 - Extract the downloaded file.

-./configure– this will check if your system has all the required softwares (called ‘dependencies’ in software term) to install the program.
-Note that not all software include configure file which is, in my opinion, bad development practice.
+./configure– this will check if your system has all the required software (called ‘dependencies’ in software terminology) to install the program.
+Note that not all software includes a configure file, which is, in my opinion, bad development practice.

 - If configure notifies you of missing dependencies, install them.

 - Once you have everything, use the command

 - Once the program is compiled, run the command

-I recommend reading this detailed article on using the source code in Ubuntu if you insist on using source code.
+I recommend reading this detailed article on using source code in Ubuntu if you insist on using source code.

-5.2 Removing software installed using source code [Not recommended]
+Removing software installed using source code [Not recommended]

-- Second, you should make sure at the installation time that there is a way to uninstall the program.
+- Second, you should make sure at installation that there is a way to uninstall the program.
 A badly configured program might not provide a way to uninstall the program and then you’ll have to manually remove all the files installed by the software.

 Normally, you should be able to uninstall the program by going to its extracted directory and using this command: